knetikmedia/knetikcloud-csharp-net20-client/docs/FulfillmentApi.md

 <a name="createfulfillmenttype"></a>
 # **CreateFulfillmentType**
-> ModelFulfillmentType CreateFulfillmentType (ModelFulfillmentType type)
+> FulfillmentType CreateFulfillmentType (FulfillmentType type)

 Create a fulfillment type